 After the parties have announced that they are ready, the judge will order the clerk to call a jury.
-The clerk will do this by drawing by lot from the list of names furnished by the jury commissioners ten names, and these names will be called by the sheriff, and the persons called by the sheriff, and the persons called will take seats in the jury box, and will be examined on their voir dire oaths, in the method explained elsewhere in this manual, by the judge touching upon their qualifications to sit as jurors in the case about to go on trial.
+The clerk will do this by drawing by lot from the list of names furnished by the jury commissioners ten names, and these names will be called by the sheriff, and the persons called by the sheriff, and the persons called by the sheriff, and the persons called will take seats in the jury box, and will be examined on their voir dire oaths, in the method explained elsewhere in this manual, by the judge touching upon their qualifications to sit as jurors in the case about to go on trial.